 Kuala Lumpur>by Malindo Air>Phnom Penh International Airport>Phnom Penh (ភ្នំពេញ)>Central Market>Wat Phnom>Foreign Correspondents' Club (FCC)>Independence Monument>Angkur International Hotel.

 Time Taken : 7 hrs.
 30 mins. (including lunch at the Central Market, visits to Wat Phnom, the FCC, the Independence Monument, and many photo opps).

 This is page 1 of a 10-page blog, Click Here To Go To Title Page.

 Route Recommendations :

 1. Traffic Directions!

-For in Cambodia traffic is left-hand drive, so cycle on the right.
+In Cambodia traffic is left-hand drive, so cycle on the right.
 Same thing applies when crossing the road, be careful and take note of the direction in which traffic is approaching from!
-Also do watch our for motor-cyclists who ride contra-traffic
+Also do watch our for motor-cyclists who ride contra-traffic.

 2. Route & Traffic Conditions